DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.rst

 Most larger scales will run higher voltages.
 For reference, Digitrax systems put the rails at around 14V and garden scale could be 18V.
 Do some homework to determine what voltage is best for your system.

+Be aware that the motor controller you use will affect the actual voltage at the track.
+If you use the Arduino Motor Shield or any other L298 based shield or controller, you will have a 2V drop at the track.
+That means that if you use a 12V supply, there will be only 10V at the track.
+Many people prefer to use a 14.5V DC power supply with these boards.
+If you use any MOSFET based boards like the IBT_2 and the IRF3205 boards, there is a negligable voltage drop so 12V in will give you 12V at the track.

+If you have a power supply you wish to use, but it has an output voltage that is a few volts higher than you need, use either the diode or buck converter method listed below to reduce the voltage.

 Amperage
 ^^^^^^^^^